CaptainCluster/FollowTracker/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+❗Note
+---
+This software might have outdated comments or code that does not fit the standards I have today.
+This repository will likely not receive any significant updates anymore, and thus some things like this are prone to persisting.

 📚Dependencies
 ---
 **The program will need multiple different libraries in order to work!
 Make sure you have installed all